madina0801/joblique/README.md

 ## ✨ Features

-- **Job Application Management:** Input and manage the details of your job applications, including company name, job title and application status.
+- **Job Application Management:** Input and manage the details of your job applications like company name, job title and application status.

 ### Upcoming Features